Matsudaira Yoshikuni (Fukui): Biography

 He became daimyō in 1710 on his father's retirement.
 In 1714, he was granted the courtesy title of Sakon'e-gon-shōjō.

-In his tenure, he attempted to rebuilt the domain's finances, and stressed public works projects in emulation of Tokugawa Yoshimune, whom he greatly admired.
+In his tenure, he attempted to rebuild the domain's finances, and stressed public works projects in emulation of Tokugawa Yoshimune, whom he greatly admired.
 He dismissed a number of incompetent officials and corrupt magistrates, including the domain's Kanjō-bugyō, and proved to be a popular ruler.
 In return, Tokugawa Yoshimune ordered that all of the tenryō territory in Echizen be administered by Fukui Domain.
 This effectively added 100,000 koku to the domain's kokudaka.
 He also completed a comprehensive historical survey of Echizen Province, listing 330 ruins of castles and fortified manors.

 In 1714, he invited military strategist Daidōji Yūzan to Fukui Domain.
 He died in 1722, without male heir and was succeeded by his brother Matsudaira Munemasa.
 His graves are at the temple of Unshō-ji in Fukui, and the clan temple of Kaian-ji in Shinagawa, Tokyo.